ImagingDataCommons/highdicom/docs/ann.rst

     assert isinstance(ann, hd.ann.MicroscopyBulkSimpleAnnotations)

-Note that this example (and the following examples) uses an example file that you can access from the test data in the `highdicom` repository.
+Note that these examples (and the following examples) uses an example file that you can access from the test data in the `highdicom` repository.
 It was created using exactly the code in the construction example above.